Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 - English is widely spoken

-Looking for a local tour? this is my favorite⤵️
+Looking for the best local tour? this is my favorite⤵️

 Private Historical Tour in Guanajuato